 Compare this with All Might and the situation in MHA.
-We don’t know exactly what life in my hero academia was like before All Might but the one thing we do know is that crime was higher and things were worst than they are currently in the story (and without him things are starting to collapse again).
+We don’t know exactly what life in my hero academia was like before All Might but the one thing we do know is that crime was higher and things were worse than they are currently in the story (and without him, things are starting to collapse again).
 However, despite how things are going right now there is still something Death Note didn’t have; Hope

 if you liked that L’s team won, or even if you rooted for and supported Light (I did), you can’t say there was any real hope left at the end.
 Everything returned to the status quo which means just as much crime and war if not more than ever before.
 We’ve already established no new Kira for at least 100’s of years (and no guarantee the next holder will even be as good or even one who supports Kira).
 The situation in BnH is quite different.
 There is a passing of the torch, there is continuity, an understanding that what they Revered can be obtained again and by anybody.
-It will be hard, and evil will make gains but there are already soooo many sparks of hope with all the new hero’s, emerging and current, inspired by All Might.
+It will be hard, and evil will make gains but there are already so many sparks of hope with all the new heroes, emerging and current, inspired by All Might.
 And this is because All Might instilled virtue into the future generations via the ideal of peace.
 All Might was the symbol, but symbols are replaceable.
-But it is the Reverence we place into those ideals that truly makes the magic happen.
+But it is the Reverence we place into those ideas that truly make the magic happen.
 A society ruled by fear and hubris, what the villains of the series want to bring about, is no society at all, but a collection of gangs and survivors.
 A society without Reverence is one that Bleeds for Nothing.

 What you admire most doesn’t really matter.
 What matters is that you have something to Revere in the first place.